 Frequently Asked Question

 Our extractors use an elegant patent-pending process employing heat differentials to control the extraction process.
 This eliminates the need for expensive mechanical pumps and specialized infrastructure.
 This results in a price a craft grower can easily afford.

 2, 5 or 16 ounces of properly-prepared raw material.
 Typically, the 16oz model can process up to 25lbs per month, the 5oz can process up to 10lbs per month, and the 2oz can process up to 3lbs per month (these capacities can be doubled if using post-pressed rosin chips – see below).
 Using multiple extractors can inexpensively increase capacity.

 CO2 vs. Rosin?

 Rosin leaves a lot of cannabinoids in the post-pressed chips.
 How do we know this?
-Because one of our customers put a bunch of post-single-pressed chips into his extractor and extracted a LOT of very potent, terpy oil – see the picture below.
+Because one of our customers put a bunch of post-single-pressed chips into his extractor and extracted a LOT of very potent, terpy oil – see the picture above.
 Even if you are rosin-dedicated, you can use our CO2 extractors to maximize the yield from your post-pressed chips!